Skip to Main Content

 Above: the bombed out remains of the original Elm Grove House, and a World War II bomb crater on the Digby Stuart site.

-Our regular blog features special items from the different College archives, sometimes marking important occasions and events.
-We celebrated the 80th anniversary of VE Day on 8th May with some wartime recollections from former students.These accounts provide a vivid impression of the many challenges they faced, as well as the joyful VE Day celebrations in London and the conditions they found here on their return.
-Read the full post here.
+In May, we celebrated the 80th anniversary of VE Day on 8th May with some wartime recollections from former students.These accounts provide a vivid impression of the many challenges they faced, as well as the joyful VE Day celebrations in London and the conditions they found here on their return.
+Read the full post here

 And finally....we are delighted to report that TWO of our wonderful archivists were honoured with awards at this year's Southlands Celebration Dinner on 6th May!
 Gilly King, Southlands College Archives Historian received the Susanna Wesley award, whilst Kornelia Cepok, University Archivist, received the Library Team award.
 Congratulations and well done Gilly and Kornelia!